swatimahadevan/tp/docs/DeveloperGuide.md

 #### Add notebook feature

 The command for adding notebook is implemented by the `AddNoteCommand` class that extends `Command`.
-On adding notebook successfully, the message "Great you have added the note: NOTEBOOK_NAME" will be displayed.

 Given below is an example usage scenario and how the add notebook mechanism behaves at each step.